membrane/api-gateway/distribution/examples/openapi/README.md

 # OpenAPI Overview

 The `api-docs` plugin provides an overview of all APIs deployed on Membrane, facilitating effortless navigation to the Swagger UI for each API.
-This readme serves as a reference for using the `api-docs` plugin.

 ## Configuration